Recycling, Solar Power,

 - refurbished its miniature golf facility at the Del Mar Golf Center with an environmental theme.
 At Pelly's Mini Golf, the courses were designed in cooperation with the Surfrider Foundation and Birch Aquarium at Scripps to not only entertain, but also educate participants about one of our most precious resources, the ocean.

-- created the annual Enviro Fair, held in the San Diego County Fair's Flower Show Area.
-This great exhibition highlights environmental challenges, advances in renewable resources, conservation and recycling, pollution prevention, environmentally friendly products, and business and consumer conservation services available in San Diego County.
+- created the annual Whole Life Festival, held in the San Diego County Fair's Flower Show Area.
+This great exhibition highlights such things as environmental challenges, conservation and recycling, pollution prevention, environmentally friendly products, and business and consumer conservation services available in San Diego County.

 The 22nd DAA staff sees the Resource Conservation Program as one that will continue to evolve as new technologies develop.